Numerous research studies confirm that there is a link between dementia and high blood pressure.

 A sex-specific study reveals that women who experience hypertension in their 40’s are 73% more likely to get dementia later in life when compared to the ladies who did not have high blood pressure.

-This was in a bid to determine how dementia strikes women and men differently.
 Experts who conducted the study said they adjusted the results for other risk factors that can also lead to dementia including diabetes, smoking, and obesity which held true for all races.

 This, however, was not the same case for men even though hypertension was more common among the male fraternity.
 The study that was published in the American Academy of Neurology journal observed more than 7,000 individuals.